-- Biblical studies, pastoral leadership, and youth majors must take GEN 212 Public Speaking as one of their choices - Music majors must take 4 credits from Fine Arts (GEN 152 and 2 Arts Seminars), 3 credits from music, and a final 3 credit elective (this results in music majors uniquely taking a total of 31 credits in general studies) - 1.
+- Biblical studies, pastoral leadership, youth, and children and family majors must take GEN 212 Public Speaking as one of their choices - Children and family majors must take GEN 177 Developmental Psychology as one of their choices - Music majors must take 4 credits from Fine Arts (GEN 152 and 2 Arts Seminars), 3 credits from music, and a final 3 credit elective (this results in music majors uniquely taking a total of 31 credits in general studies) - 1.
 Communications - GEN 212 Public Speaking (3) Prerequisite: GEN 101 - GEN 283 Communications Technology and Media (3) Prerequisite: GEN 101 - 2.
 Fine Arts - GEN 152 Aesthetics: Art and Christianity (2)